rurounijones/bsf-scraper/README.md

 can be found in the 'coverage' directory which will be created after the first test.
 Subsequent tests will update this directory.

+The script is documented using the YARD gem.
+To generate documentation for the script please run `yardoc` in the script directory then open `doc/index.html` in your browser

 The basic contribution flow is as follows:

 1. Fork it